dylnbp/MCD12Q2_Processing/README.md

 ## Analysis of SOS metrics
 Multi-year SOS metrics were analyzed at the pixel level.
 For each pixel, the following statistical calculation was conducted:
 * Mean of SOS metrics - the timing of spring onset
-* Standard deviation of SOS metrics - the degree of variation of spring phenology
+* Standard deviation of SOS metrics - the degree of SOS variation
 * Linear regression of SOS metrics - the coefficient indicates a spring phenological trend: < 0 means earlier SOS, > 0 means later SOS)
 * P-value for the linear regression - the significance level is 0.1
 <img src="./Mean%20of%20SOS.png"